JAI Migration

 }

-4. Can be directly replaced:
+4. Can be directly replaced (in order):

 • Replace javax.media.jai with package org.eclipse.imagen